Action initiated to tackle drone incursions 'threat': IAF Chief

 Air Chief Marshal Rakesh Kumar Singh Bhadauria said, "On 27th February in the aerial battle after attack by Pakistan, Indian Air Force lost one MiG-21 and Pakistan lost one F-16."

-Bhadauria also added, "Air Force has achieved many important milestones in the last one year including 26th February when we successfully targeted terror camps in Balakot."
+Bhadauria also added, "Air Force has achieved many important milestones in the last year including 26th February when we successfully targeted terror camps in Balakot."

 #WATCH Indian Air Force showcases the story of the Balakot aerial strikes in a promotional video at the annual Air Force Day press conference by Air Force Chief Air Chief Marshal Rakesh Kumar Singh Bhadauria. pic.twitter.com/GBRWwWe6sJ— ANI (@ANI) October 4, 2019